vinhvn/randimals/README.md

 ## Notes

 Big thank you to GfyCat for the adjective and animal lists.
+Logo image is taken from [OpenMoji 13.0](https://openmoji.org/)

 ## License